 Incinerators whose primary purpose is the "beneficial recovery of heat" should not be exempt from Resource Conservation and Recovery Act (RCRA) regulations.
-Adopted at the 2023 City Summit

 Additionally, facilities which burn or blend hazardous materials for fuel or energy recovery purposes must be required to report these activities to EPA and authorized states.
 These facilities must also be required to label such fuel as containing hazardous wastes before marketing and distributing the fuel product.